 In a report released Dec.
 12, Invenergy Thermal Development LLC said it wants to ship water to the natural-gas/diesel facility via a 14-mile pipeline from the city’s water supply.
 The public will have a chance to learn about and comment on the project at a hearing scheduled for Jan.
 6. The City Council is expected to vote on the deal at a meeting during the week of Jan.
 9.

 Chicago-based Invenergy has until Jan.
 11 to reach an agreement with the city.
 On Oct.
-13, the state Energy Facilities Siting Board (EFSB) gave the company a 90-day extension to name its water supplier.
+13, the state Energy Facility Siting Board (EFSB) gave the company a 90-day extension to name its water supplier.

 Woonsocket had been rumored as the source after Burrillville rejected the use of municipal water this past summer.
 Mayor Lisa Baldelli-Hunt gave conflicting reports about discussions with Invenergy.
 The City Council, however, eventually admitted that the company was talking with the city.
 Negotiations, however, were delayed until after the Nov.
 8 election.